The tactics behind The Athletic’s breakout success in sports subscriptions

 How are you acquiring your subscribers?

 AM: When we expand into a new market, we gain new subscribers by hiring writers who have a following already and by word of mouth from existing subscribers.
-Then like any direct-to-consumer brand, we are acquiring subscribers through Google, Facebook, and Twitter.
+Then like any direct-to-consumer brand, we are acquiring subscribers through Google, Facebook and Twitter.

 You financially incentivize your writers based on them acquiring new subscribers through their articles or by promoting The Athletic with their followers online.
 That is very uncommon in publishing.
 Explain that strategy.